Into Windows

 Add Run command to taskbar in Windows 10

-NOTE: When you add Run command to the Start menu, it appears as a tile on the right-side of the Start menu, and there is no way out there to add it to the left-side of the Start menu, below or above the power button.
+NOTE: When you add Run command to the Start menu, it appears as a tile on the right-side of the Start menu, and there is no way out there to add it to the left-side of the Start menu.

 Pin Run command to Windows 10’s Start menu and Taskbar